May 20, 2020

 One step forward, 2 steps back

-During surgery, Dr. Amin successfully removed the tumor as planned.
+During surgery, her breast surgical oncologist successfully removed the tumor as planned.
 But she also found cancer cells in the surrounding lymph nodes.
 That meant Cynthia would require chemotherapy to prevent the cancer from spreading further.

-“When Dr. Amin called to tell me I needed chemo, I was on my way to buy a sports bra.
+“When I got the call telling me I needed chemo, I was on my way to buy a sports bra.
 I went ahead and got the bra.
 I was not going to let this get me down,” she says.

 Every member of The University of Kansas Cancer Center staff who interacted with Cynthia described her as a positive force.
-“Even when I had to give her bad news, she moved quickly into the mindset of ‘it is what it is’ and ‘let’s get going!’” says Dr. Amin.
+“Even when I had to give her bad news, she moved quickly into the mindset of ‘it is what it is’ and ‘let’s get going!’” says her breast surgical oncologist.